 MEPS began in 1996 and several annual data files have been released.
 As more years of data are produced, MEPS will become increasingly valuable for examining health care trends.
 However, it is important to consider a variety of factors when examining trends over time using MEPS.
 Statistical significance tests should be conducted to assess the likelihood that observed trends are attributable to sampling variation.
 MEPS expenditures estimates are especially sensitive to sampling variation due to the underlying skewed distribution of expenditures.
 For example, 1 percent of the population accounts for about one-quarter of all expenditures.
 The extent to which observations with extremely high expenditures are captured in the MEPS sample varies from year to year (especially for smaller population subgroups), which can produce substantial shifts in estimates of means or totals that are simply an artifact of the sample(s).
 The length of time being analyzed should also be considered.
-In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution, unless they are attributable to known factors such as changes in public policy or MEPS survey methodology.
-Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts may wish to consider using techniques to smooth or stabilize trends analyses of MEPS data such as pooling time periods for comparison (e.g. 1996-97 versus 1998-99), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
+In particular, large shifts in survey estimates over short periods of time (e.g., from one year to the next) that are statistically significant should be interpreted with caution, unless they are attributable to known factors such as changes in public policy or MEPS survey methodology.
+In particular, beginning with the 2007 data, the rules used to identify outlier prices for prescription medications became much less stringent than in prior years.
+Starting with the 2007 Prescribed Medicine file, there is less editing of prices and quantities reported by pharmacies, more variation in prices for generics, lower mean prices for generics, higher mean prices for brand name drugs, greater differences in prices between generic and brand name drugs, and a somewhat lower proportion of spending on drugs is by families, as opposed to third-party payers.
+Therefore users should be cautious in the types of comparisons they make about prescription drug spending before and after 2007.
+For other time periods or other characteristics of prescription drugs, looking at changes over longer periods of time can provide a more complete picture of underlying trends.
+Analysts may wish to consider using techniques to smooth or stabilize trends analyses of MEPS data such as pooling time periods for comparison (e.g., 1996-97 versus 1998-99), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
 Finally, researchers should be aware of the impact of multiple comparisons on Type I error because performing numerous statistical significance tests of trends increases the likelihood of inappropriately concluding a change is statistically significant.

-The records on this file can be linked to all other 2002 MEPS-HC public use data sets by the sample person identifier (DUPERSID).
-Panel 6 cases (PANEL02=6) can be linked back to the 2001 MEPS-HC public use files.
-However, the user should be aware that, at this time, no weight is provided to facilitate two-year analysis of Panel 6 data.
+The records on this file can be linked to all other 2007 MEPS-HC public use data sets by the sample person identifier (DUPERSID).
+Panel 11 cases (PANEL=11) can be linked back to the 2006 MEPS-HC public use files by DUPERSID and the panel indicator (PANEL).